yanglifan/modern-spring-demo/README.md

 ### How `EmbeddedServletContainerAutoConfiguration` to be loaded?

 There is still a question. `EmbeddedServletContainerAutoConfiguration` defines the web container configuration.
 Then `AnnotationConfigEmbeddedWebApplicationContext` will use this bean definition.
 But how `EmbeddedServletContainerAutoConfiguration` to be loaded?

+See the following call flow.
+When a Spring application starts, `ApplicationContext.refresh()` will be invoked. `refresh()` method is very important for understanding Spring application lifecycle.

 `ApplicationContext.refresh() -> ApplicationContext.invokeBeanFactoryPostProcessors(ConfigurableListableBeanFactory beanFactory) -> ConfigurationClassPostProcessor.processConfigBeanDefinitions(BeanDefinitionRegistry registry) -> ConfigurationClassParser.processDeferredImportSelectors()`

+In this call flow, `ConfigurationClassPostProcessor` is one of `BeanPostProcessor`.
+Its function is to load other classes with `@Configuration`.
+In our demo, `SpingBootDemoApplication` is also a `Configuration` class.
+So after it create and refresh a Spring Application Context, this Spring Application Context will treat `SpingBootDemoApplication` as a Spring configuration class.

-`@EnableAutoConfiguration` imports `EnableAutoConfigurationImportSelector`.
+`SpingBootDemoApplication` has `SpringBootApplication` annotation, `SpringBootApplication`  is also `@EnableAutoConfiguration`.
+And `@EnableAutoConfiguration` imports `EnableAutoConfigurationImportSelector`.
 So `EnableAutoConfigurationImportSelector` will be invoked and it will use load more `Configuration` classes according to `spring.factories` file:

 ```properties
 # Auto Configure